HowSimple/KS-CMR/README.md

 * Quarter 8 (est May 1-July 31)
     * Implementation and Use of 1.0 version of application in expungement clinics; Complete a  1.1 version creation cycle; Document reporting on learnings from project to share with  collaboration partners

-# How to Help
-Those who are interested in learning more or assisting in the development of Clear My Record are encouraged to join one of Code for KC's weekly [meetups](https://www.meetup.com/KCBrigade/#:~:text=Code%20for%20KC%20is%20a,use%20technology%20for%20civic%20good.) to meet the project team and hear about the work that is currently being done.

-More information about current work items can be found on our issues page.

-A list of key resources for the project are logged on our Wiki.

-A list of meeting agendas & minutes are available on our Wiki.